Dr.MycoTek

 What does it mean if a bolete's pores are red?

 Red or orange pores on a bolete are a warning sign.
 While not all red-pored boletes are toxic, several species with red pores cause significant GI distress, and some (like Boletus satanas, the Devil's Bolete) can cause severe illness.
 The general safety rule for boletes is to avoid any with red or orange pores, any that stain intensely blue throughout the flesh when cut, and any with a bitter taste.
-These rules have exceptions (some blue-staining boletes are excellent edibles), but for beginners, they provide a useful safety margin.
+These rules have exceptions, but for beginners, they provide a useful safety margin.
 If you find a bolete with a red pore surface, describe it to Dr. MycoTek with details about cap colour, stem features, and staining reactions for a more specific assessment.

 12M+